 In February 2018, the AUC issued Decision 22394-D01-2018 (the "Second-Term Compliance Decision") confirming the manner in which distribution rates will be determined pursuant to the Second-Term PBR Decision.
-In the Second-Term Compliance Decision, the AUC refused all utility requests for certain anomalous cost adjustments to be applied in the determination of the going-in revenue requirement and confirmed the K-Bar capital funding mechanism.
+In the Second-Term Compliance Decision, the AUC refused all utility requests for certain anomalous cost adjustments to be applied in the determination of the going-in revenue requirement and confirmed significant changes to the K-Bar capital funding mechanism previously approved in the Second-Term PBR Decision.
 The AUC also determined that depreciation matters would not be considered in rebasing.
 The Corporation filed a Review and Variance Application in respect of these matters and sought permission to appeal the Second-Term Compliance Decision to the Alberta Court of Appeal.

 In March 2018, the Corporation submitted a Rebasing Compliance Filing (the "Rebasing Compliance Filing") in accordance with the Second-Term Compliance Decision.
 In October 2018, the AUC issued Decision 23355-D02-2018 (the "Rebasing Compliance Decision") confirming the Corporation's calculation of the notional 2017 revenue requirement and the 2018 K-Bar amount, and directed the Corporation to true-up its PBR rates for 2018 and 2019 accordingly in an update to its 2019 Annual Rates Application.
-The 2019 Annual Rates Application is discussed below.

-In October 2018, the AUC issued Decision 23479-D02-2018 in respect of the Review and Variance Application for the Second-Term Compliance Decision that led to the AUC initiating a review proceeding in February 2019 to clarify the definition of, and criteria for, anomaly adjustments for the purposes of establishing going-in rates for the second PBR term.
+In October 2018, the AUC issued Decision 23479-D02-2018 in respect of the Review and Variance Application for the Second-Term Compliance Decision and, in February 2019, the AUC initiated a review proceeding to clarify the definition of and criteria for anomaly adjustments for the purposes of establishing going-in rates for the second PBR term.
 PBR Utilities will have the opportunity to apply for anomaly adjustments in accordance with the clarification determined in this proceeding.
 All other matters put forth for review were denied.
-The Corporation filed its evidence for this review proceeding in March 2019.
-The AUC will hold a stakeholder consultation meeting in September 2019, prior to the continuation of the review proceeding.
+The Corporation filed its evidence in this review proceeding in March 2019.